Waynexia888/Java-Developer/Core Java/Collections.md

 ### Collections - Map
 - An object that maps keys to values.
 A map cannot contain duplicate keys; each key can map to at most one value.
 - HashMap
-  - In order to make it fast to locate the key-value pair in O(1) time complexity. ***Hahsmap internally uses an array of linkedlist.***
+  - In order to make it fast to locate the key-value pair in O(1) time complexity of data retrieval and saving. ***Hahsmap internally uses an array of linkedlist.***
   - Each element in this array is a bucket.
 Hashmap uses the ***hashcode()*** method to calculate the index of the target bucket.
   - After finding the bucket, it uses the ***equals()*** method to check if there is duplicate key.
   - if the operation is get(), then it will return the key-value pair,